 A beautifully seared scallop is a delight to behold and a pleasure to eat.
 It can be just a little challenging to accomplish though.

 To get a good sear, you need a strong burner, and a relatively stick-free pan that can withstand the heat, such as a well-seasoned cast iron pan, or a hard anodized aluminum pan.

 Once you've mastered the technique of searing scallops, the world is your "scallop" so to speak.
 The scallops are perfect just as they are, with perhaps a squirt of lemon.

 The browned butter enhances the natural butteriness of the scallops, while the wine, lemon, and capers help cut through the richness of the scallops.
 Enjoy!

-Seared Sea Scallops with Browned Butter Caper Sauce Recipe
+Seared Scallops with Brown Butter Caper Sauce

 If you have a choice, look for "dry pack" instead of "wet pack" scallops.
 The dry pack scallops will sear well.
-The wet pack ones are almost impossible to get a good sear on.
+The wet pack ones are almost impossible to sear.

 The trick to cooking scallops is to sear them on very high heat.
 If the heat isn't high enough, the scallops will take too long to brown, and get overcooked and rubbery.